bozulonas/myland/docs/classes.md

 ### Prerequisites

 *   1d4 years of study at an institute or apprenticed to a master.
 *   Take on student loans: 5g per wizard level per adventure.
+If you fail to pay, the bursar will come for you.

 ### Class Features

-#### Level A: Study
+#### Level A: Study, Memorization, and Writing

-Each time you gain a Wizard level, you can spend a week studying a spellbook you have access to: gain its knowledge, and roll to learn another one of its spells. ([Example spellbooks](https://saltygoo.github.io/class/wizard))
+**Study**: Spend a week studying an available spellbook: gain its knowledge (a minor ability) and learn one of its spells of your choice. ([Example spellbooks](https://saltygoo.github.io/class/wizard))

-#### Level A: Memorization

-You can cast spells from memory rather than from books.
+**Memorization**: You can cast spells from memory rather than from books.
 Each memorized spell takes 1 inventory slot.
 When cast, you retroactively choose what spell it was, then replace it with fatigue.
 Casting a memorized spell can be done in combat.

+**Writing**: You can combine spellbooks, freeing up inventory slots.

-#### Level B: Ritual
+#### Level B: Study

-You can use the site, trappings and performance of ritual to grant additional *Mana Dice*.
-See [here](https://caput-caprae.blogspot.com/2020/11/ritual-elements-in-glog-magic.html) for a guide.
+As the Level A **Study** ability.

-#### Level C/D: Study
+#### Level C: Study

-As before, but you can choose the spell.
+As the Level A **Study** ability.

+#### Level D: Ritualist

+**Ritual**: At a suitable site of power, with appropriate trappings and a convincing performance you can conjure any magic effect you dream of.
+The GM stipulates it's prerequisites, see [here]( https://caput-caprae.blogspot.com/2020/11/ritual-elements-in-glog-magic.html?m=1) for a guide.

 ### Starting Equipment